 Frequently Asked Questions (FAQ)

 Having troubles with AMAZONAS Magazine?
 Our most commonly-encountered questions often have simple, easy answers.
-If you get stuck or don’t find your problem addressed here, please don’t hesitate to contact our Email HOTLINE: email@example.com, or CALL Toll-Free: 800-217-3523, 9 AM – 5 PM Central Time, Monday-Friday.
+If you get stuck or don’t find your problem addressed here, please don’t hesitate to contact our Email HOTLINE: email@example.com, or CALL and leave us a voice message, Toll-Free: 800-217-3523.
+Calls are normally returned between 10 AM – 6 PM Central Time, Monday-Friday.

 INVISIBLE ITEM - display:none on main element CSS to have all other accordion items closed.

 If I subscribe today, which issue will I start with?

 - issue #1 (Jan/Feb) order by the end of October

 - issue #2 (Mar/Apr) order by the end of December